microsoft/STL/README.md

 ### CTest

-When running the tests via CTest, all of the testsuites are considered to be a single test.
-If any single test in a testsuite fails, CTest will simply report that the `stl` test failed.
+When running the tests via CTest, all of the test suites are considered to be a single test.
+If any single test in a test suite fails, CTest will simply report that the `stl` test failed.

 Example:
 ```
-0% of tests passed, 1 test failed out of 1
+0% tests passed, 1 tests failed out of 1

 Total Test time (real) = 2441.55 sec